Foreign transaction fees are becoming easier to avoid. If you have travel in mind, here’s how they work, which cards charge them and which don’t.

 Credit card travel fees are fading away

-Some issuers, such as Pentagon Federal Credit Union, Capital One, USAA and Discover, have eliminated foreign transaction fees from all their credit cards.
+Fortunately, credit card fees for foreign purchases are mostly going the way of the dinosaur.
+Some credit card issuers, such as Pentagon Federal Credit Union, Capital One, USAA and Discover, have even eliminated foreign transaction fees from all their credit cards.

 What about foreign ATM fees?

-Overall, ATM foreign transaction fees can vary depending on the issuing, the card and how you use it.
+Overall, ATM foreign transaction fees can vary depending on the issuer, the card and how you use it.
 Travelers who withdraw cash from ATMs in the local currency may incur several fees:

-- A foreign currency conversion fee charged by your bank, typically a percentage of the withdrawal amount, usually 3 percent.
+- A foreign currency conversion fee charged by your bank, typically a percentage of the withdrawal amount, usually 3%

 “It’s different if you have a bank that has international branches or if you have a level of deposit where they don’t charge fees,” Fillet said.
-“But I think it’s difficult to avoid ATM fees in a foreign country overall.”
+“But I think it’s difficult to avoid ATM fees in a foreign country.”